 Moenkhausia costae tetra

-Before getting into deeper learning, let’s have a quick look at the costae tetra.
+Before getting into deeper learning, let’s take a quick look at the costae tetra.

 Very sociable tetras